biosustain/autoprot/README.rst

 The protein concentration table has the following headers: ``ProteinName`` [string] with the UniProt identifier of the corresponding protein (identical to the identifiers in the fasta file with the proteome sequences), ``sample_conc(fmol/µg)_X`` [float] with the protein concentration in sample X in fmol/µg whole cell lysate (total protein extracted) for each sample, ``invivo_conc(mM)_X`` [float] with the intracellular protein concentration in sample X in mM (millimol/liter) for each sample.
-An example file for the peptide-based internal standard concentration table can be found in ``Examples\Output\Example_prot_conc.csv``.
+Example files for the protein-based results table can be found in the ``Examples\Output`` folder.

 =========== ====================== ================= ===
 ProteinName sample_conc(fmol/µg)_X invivo_conc(mM)_X ...